Ruicong-Chen/Old-Personal-Website/index.md

 I am a final year PhD student at MIT EECS advised by Professor [Anantha Chandrakasan](https://chandrakasan.mit.edu/) and Professor [Hae-Seung Lee](https://hslee.mit.edu/).
+Professor [Song Han](https://songhan.mit.edu/) is one of my thesis committee member.
 I work in machine learning attacks for hardware security and machine learning accelerators.

 I have excellence in independent research with a proven record of leading publications such as [VLSI-C 2022](https://ieeexplore.ieee.org/document/9830365) and [MobiCOM 2020](https://dl.acm.org/doi/abs/10.1145/3372224.3419216).